ONLINE VENDOR APPLICATION: Coming Soon

 The Native American Program exists to ensure that each Native Student who chooses to enroll at Dartmouth has the best possible chance of not only surviving, but flourishing, at the college.
 Through the Native American Program, students are offered academic advising, personal counseling, and opportunities to explore and express their cultural heritage.
 All members of the Dartmouth community are invited to participate in various programs and events designed to teach individuals about Native American cultures and issues of local and national concern.

 In the years since the founding of the Native American Program, Dartmouth's commitment to Indian education has remained strong.
-During this time, nearly 700 Native Americans from more than 200 different tribes have attended Dartmouth.
+During this time, over 1000 Native Americans from more than 200 different tribes have attended Dartmouth.

 On behalf of the Native American Program, we welcome you to the Annual Dartmouth Powwow.
 We hope you receive "good feelings" from this special celebration of Native culture at Dartmouth.
 We are very pleased that you have joined us on this special occasion, and we hope that you will return often to visit.